-- Do you experience palpitations/shortness of breath? - Have you fainted or passed out DURING exercise, whilst emotional or when startled? - Have you ever fainted or passed out AFTER exercise? - Do you feel your heart beating rapidly or more rapidly than it should? - Do you feel your heart beating irregularly? - If you have had an ECG, did you keep a copy? - Have you ever had discomfort, pain, or pressure in your chest during exercise? - Have you ever been diagnosed with an unexplained seizure or fit? - Have you been diagnosed with epilepsy which fails to respond to medication? - Have you ever had exercise-induced asthma not well controlled with medication? - Are there any family members who had a sudden, unexpected, unexplained death before age 40 (including cot death, car accident or drowning)? - Are there any family members who died suddenly of heart problems before age 4o? - Are there any family members who have had unexplained fainting or seizures? - Are there any relatives with certain conditions, such as: - O Enlarged heart: hypertrophic obstructive cardiomyopathy (HOCM) - Heart rhythm problems: Long QT syndrome (LQTS) - Short QT syndrome - O Brugada syndrome - Marfan's syndrome (aortic rupture) - O Heart attack at age 40 or younger - Pacemaker or implanted cardiac device (ICD)
+• Do you experience palpitations/shortness of breath? • Have you fainted or passed out DURING exercise, while emotional or when startled? • Have e you ever fainted or passed out AFTER exercise? • Do you feel your heart beating rapidly or more rapidly than it should? • Do you feel your heart beating irregularly? • If you have had an EKG, did you keep a copy? • Have you ever had discomfort, pain, or pressure in your chest during exercise? • Have you ever been diagnosed with an unexplained seizure or fit? • Have you been diagnosed with epilepsy which fails to respond to medication? • Have you ever had exercise-induced asthma not well controlled with medication? • Are there any family members who had a sudden, unexpected, unexplained death Ч before age 40 (including SIDS, car accident, or drowning)? • Are there any family members who died suddenly of heart problems before age 40? • Are there any family members who have had unexplained fainting or seizures? Ч • Are there any relatives with certain conditions, such as: 0 Enlarged heart: hypertrophic obstructive cardiomyopathy (HOCM) 0 Heart rhythm problems: Long QT syndrome (LQTS) 0 Short QT syndrome 0 Brugada syndrome 0 Marfan's syndrome (aortic rupture) 0 Heart attack at age 40 or younger 0 Pacemaker or implantable cardioverter defibrillator(ICD) -

-Working together to improve the diagnosis, treatment and quality of life for all those affected by arrhythmias
+Working together to improve the diagnosis, treatment and quality of life for all those affected by arrhythmias info-us@heartrhythmalliance.org www.heartrhythmalliance.org